Skip to content

 }

-You can also conditionalize based on the particular container that is being built, e.g. config.containers."processes".isBuilding.
+You can also conditionalize based on the particular container that is being built, for example, config.containers."processes".isBuilding.